DoorDash Inc. (DASH) Shares Up Despite Recent Market Volatility

-The stock of DoorDash Inc. (NYSE: DASH) has increased by 0.75 when compared to last closing price of 62.36.Despite this, the company has seen a gain of 7.55% in its stock price over the last five trading days.
-The Wall Street Journal reported 6 hours ago that DoorDash Sales Soar as Consumers Stick With Deliveries
+The stock price of DoorDash Inc. (NYSE: DASH) has surged by 6.15 when compared to previous closing price of 62.90, but the company has seen a 7.35% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in DoorDash Inc. (NYSE: DASH) Right Now?

-Analysts have differing opinions on the stock, with 14 analysts rating it as a “buy,” 1 as “overweight,” 16 as “hold,” and 2 as “sell.”
+Analysts have varying views on the stock, with 14 analysts rating it as a “buy,” 1 rating it as “overweight,” 16 as “hold,” and 2 as “sell.”

 Sponsored